Know Yourself: True Happiness Comes From Within

 What is self-actualization?

-However, reaching the level of self-actualization that Maslow spoke of can be challenging for some because not everyone has their basic needs met due to societal or financial challenges.
-When looking to get to know yourself better, try not to focus on achieving perfection but instead on taking the time to explore, reflect, and discover what makes you feel like your life is whole and meaningful.
+However, reaching the level of self-actualization that Maslow spoke of can be challenging for some because not everyone has their basic needs met due to personal, societal or financial challenges.
+When looking to get to know yourself better, try not to focus on achieving perfection but instead on taking the time to explore, reflect, and discover what makes you perceive that your life is whole and meaningful.

 Maslow's hierarchy of self-actualization